YucenX/spring-book/README.md

 As a warning, some of these inside jokes may lean more towards the mature side of romance, though there is nothing inappropriate.
 Otherwise, I wouldn't be hosting this repo here where potential employers can see my work.
-Chances are, you probably won't understand these jokes in the first place however, unless you coincidentally play the same video games as me.
+Chances are, you probably won't understand these jokes in the first place, unless you coincidentally play the same video games as me.

 ### Prerequisites